MissKittin/server-admin-page-modules/README.md

 # updates
 mobileview: v1.1 with animations, if you want v1, change `var useAnimations=true;` to `var useAnimations=false;`<br>
-fadeanimations: now doesn't blocking application in older browsers<br><br>
+fadeanimations: now doesn't blocking application in older browsers<br>
+csrf prevention implemented in all modules<br><br>

 # for developers
 if fadeanimations are enabled, window.onload and window.onbeforeunload is reserved only for this.<br><br>